Connect with others who understand.

 Flavorings and Additives

-The flavorings and additives used in e-liquids may vary widely and can include natural and artificial compounds.
-Some people may have sensitivities to specific flavorings or additives, leading to skin reactions, including eczema flares.
+The flavorings and additives used in e-liquids vary widely.
+They can include natural and artificial compounds.
+Some people may have sensitivities to specific flavorings or additives.
+This may lead to skin reactions, including eczema flares.

 Vaping and Eczema: Is There a Connection?

-However, some anecdotal evidence and discussions on online platforms suggest a possible association between vaping and eczema flares.
-Users have reported experiencing worsened eczema symptoms or new eczema flare-ups after starting or increasing vaping.
+Some anecdotal evidence and online discussions suggest a possible link between vaping and eczema flares.
+Users reported that their eczema symptoms worsened or new eczema flare-ups began after starting or increasing vaping.

 Factors That May Influence Vaping’s Impact on Eczema